Listings Insights & Metrics | Yext Hitchhikers Platform

 state of listings report

-Understand how customers are interacting with your brand
+Understand how Customers are Interacting with Your Brand

-Then, there are a series of metrics that you can use to understand how customers are interacting with your brand, and where they are finding you.
+There are a series of metrics that you can use to understand how customers are interacting with your brand, and where they are finding you.
 For example:

-• Google Customer Actions
+• Google Listings Actions

-• Google Phone Calls
+• Google Listings Impressions

 google actions